-Press the rocker switch to lock or unlock differential action.
-Refer to "Other Features" chapter for the complete operating instructions.
+Press the rocker switch to lock Refer chapter for operating instructions.

-- Engage DCDL only under poor road surface conditions. - DCDL will not engage and will disengage in speed higher than 5 MPH. - Do not lock DCDL when one or more wheels are slipping, spinning or loosing traction.
-You can damage the drive axle.

-- Using the rocker switch, unlock DCDL when the need for improved traction has passed otherwise it will reengage automatically as speed gets below 5 MPH.
-Over a prolonged period, this situation will increase tire wear and stress to the vehicle. - Do not engage during downhill operation.
+- o Engage DCDL only under poor road surface conditions. - DCDL will not engage and disengage in speed higher than 5 MPH. - o Do not lock DCDL when one or more wheels are slipping, spinning or loosing traction.
+You can damage the drive axle. - Using the rocker switch, unlock DCDL when the need for improved traction has passed otherwise it will reengage automatically as speed gets below 5 MPH.
+Over a prolonged period, this situation will increase tire wear and stress to the vehicle. - not engage during downhill operation.